fernandr/e8w/README.md

 <h1>Vibe coding on Excalidraw (e8w)</h1>

-Only this section is maintained manually.
+This section is maintained manually.

-The rest of this repo is maintained by "vibe coding" in the Cursor IDE.
+- The rest of this repo is maintained by "vibe coding" the Cursor IDE

-Based on this e8w model:
+Vibe coding, based on this intial model:

 ![](./model.svg)

-Resulting in this webapp:
+Resulting in this webapp (after some iterations):

 ![](./webapp.png)

-As of here ... vibe-coded !

 # Person Web App (Flask + Vue)